nicolay-r/blog/_posts/2022-09-13-arekit-sampling-networks.md

 >["Process Mass-Media relations for Language Models with AREkit"](https://nicolay-r.github.io/blog/articles/2022-05/process-mass-media-relations-with-arekit)
 ; in the prior one we describe sampling process from scratch and under older API version *AREkit-0.22.0*.

-## Text Opinion Sampler Initialization
+## Sampler Initialization

-1. For conventional neural networks, i.e.:
-- Convolutional NN's,
-- Recurrent NN's.

-The result serializer represents a pipeline item, which could be gathered as follows:

-Embedding preparation.
+For such conventional neural networks as Convolutional NN's, Recurrent NN's, it is expected that we manually provide input vectors (embeddings), including vocabulary of the supported words.
+Therefore there is a need at first initialize the auxilary structures in order to then adopt them in sampler initialization.

+Starting with an embedding preparation.
 ```python
 stemmer = MystemWrapper()
 embedding = load_embedding_news_mystem_skipgram_1000_20_2015(stemmer)